Trip Review: Grand Cayman Island

 Concluding Thoughts

-We had a great time at Grand Cayman Island and the service and hospitality at both the Sunshine Suites and Westin were top notch.
-I’ve never seen two hotels so well coordinated when it came to transporting passengers between the two properties and accommodating each other’s guests at their respective restaurants.
-If there is one other important tip you take from this, BRING MOSQUITO REPELLANT and bathe yourself in it.
-They are relentless and if there any parts of your body that doesn’t have the repellant touching it, they will find it, guaranteed.
+We had a great time at Grand Cayman Island, and the service and hospitality at the Sunshine Suites and Westin were top-notch.
+I’ve never seen two hotels so well coordinated when transporting passengers between the two properties and accommodating each other’s guests at their respective restaurants.
+If there is one other essential tip you take from this, BRING MOSQUITO REPELLANT and bathe yourself in it.
+They are relentless, and if any parts of your body don’t have the repellant touching it, they will find it, guaranteed.
 As always, thanks for reading.

 TakeOffGC

 If you’re looking for a place to travel with kids and want to choose a place where multiple attractions are close in proximity, D.C. is that place.
-The best part about D.C. is most of those sites are free, something that large families will truly appreciate.
-My wife and I traveled here with our 7-month-old and we found places that suited all of us.
-If you’re staying in the downtown area or anywhere near the U.S. Capitol, you will be able to walk to the various tourist sites.
+The best part about D.C. is that most of those sites are free, which large families will truly appreciate.
+My wife and I traveled here with our 7-month-old, finding places that suited all of us.
+You can walk to the various tourist sites if you’re staying downtown or anywhere near the U.S. Capitol.
 If you’re staying outside the city and are driving in, I recommend using an app such as Park Whiz or Spot Hero and parking at a nearby garage for the duration of the day.
-There is also metered parking available but they have two or three-hour limits.
+Metered parking is also available, but they have two or three-hour limits.

 Our first stop was the Washington Monument.
-It’s the tallest building in D.C. and it’s a great starting point or meetup point because you can’t miss it.
-The immediate area surrounding the monument was fenced off since it was getting some type of facelift.
-Nonetheless, it’s an iconic structure and the field surrounding the monument is perfect for a picnic or flying kites.
+It’s the tallest building in D.C. and a great starting point or meetup point because you can’t miss it.
+The immediate area surrounding the monument was fenced off since it was getting a facelift.
+Nonetheless, it’s an iconic structure, and the field surrounding the monument is perfect for a picnic or flying kites.

 WashingtonMonument